 - Abnormal breathing patterns

 - Inability to control movement

 We work diligently to ensure that our clients recover full and fair compensation after suffering traumatic brain injuries.
 Our past results reflect this dedication.

 Schedule A Consultation Now

 For more than 30 years, our attorneys have helped individuals and families deal with traumatic brain injuries from mild to severe.
-To find out how we can help, please call our office at 415-421-7995 or toll free 888-745-2988 or send us a message to set up an appointment.
+To find out how we can help, please call our office at 415-421-7995 or toll-free at 888-745-2988, or send us a message to set up an appointment.
 We offer free initial consultations to address your concerns.